 Botox can sometimes spread from the area where the injections are given.
 This can cause a serious condition called botulism.
 To learn more, see the “Side effects explained” section above.

 Urinary retention.
 Botox can cause urinary retention when used to treat bladder problems.
-If you already have urinary retention, you shouldn’t receive Botox to treat bladder problems.
+If you already have urinary retention, you should not receive Botox to treat bladder problems.
 (But if you already use a catheter to empty your bladder, this warning doesn’t apply.)
 If you have trouble emptying your bladder, talk with your doctor about whether Botox is right for you.

 Neuromuscular disorders.
-If you have a neuromuscular disorder, such as amyloid lateral sclerosis (ALS), Lambert-Eaton myasthenic syndrome, or myasthenia gravis, you may have a higher risk for certain side effects with Botox.
+If you have a neuromuscular disorder, such as amyloid lateral sclerosis (ALS), Lambert-Eaton myasthenic syndrome, or myasthenia gravis, you may have a higher risk of certain side effects with Botox.
 Examples of these side effects include muscle weakness, drooping eyelid, double vision, and trouble speaking, swallowing, or breathing.
 If you have a neuromuscular disorder, talk with your doctor about whether Botox is right for you.
 If you do use this drug, your doctor may want to monitor you more closely during your treatment.

 Breathing or swallowing problems.
 Botox can sometimes spread from the area where it’s injected and cause trouble breathing or swallowing.
 These problems can be life threatening, especially if you already have problems with breathing or swallowing.
 Talk with your doctor about whether this treatment is right for you.

 Planned surgery.
-Certain medications that may be used during surgery could raise your risk for side effects from Botox.
+Certain medications that may be used during surgery could raise your risk of side effects from Botox.
 If you have any surgeries planned, talk with your doctor about whether it’s safe to receive Botox around the time of your surgery.

 Alcohol and Botox